 The related causes of the lower estimates may be associated with factors such as:

-Conditions for slower development of the stands due to the quality of the sites, soil quality and adaptability of some species such as eucalyptus sp and A. mangium to the prevailing conditions.
+Conditions for slower development of the stands due to the quality of the sites, soil quality, and adaptability of some species such as Eucalyptus sp and A. mangium to the prevailing conditions.

 It is noteworthy that the Natural Regeneration stand model is not yet counted for the current monitoring periods, due to its very low development.
 This may also be influencing the values to be lower than the estimates.